Balmy-protocol/earn-core/src/vault/README.md

 ### Other owned tokens

 Let's remember that when a user deposits assets into Earn, they'll start earning yield in one or more tokens.
-One of these tokens could be the asset, but it could also be in others.
+One of these tokens could be the asset, but they could be other tokens also.

 Calculating who owns what in these others tokens is a little harder than the asset.
 Let's go over it with an example.
-Let's say that when John last deposited into the strategy, there were 50 _$OP_ rewards collected already.
-Then, after a few days, where were 100 _$OP_ rewards collected in total.
+Let's say that when John last deposited into the strategy, there were 50 _$OP_ rewards already collected.
+Then, after a few days, there were 100 _$OP_ rewards collected in total.
 That's 50 _$OP_ rewards generated since John's deposit.
 So, how much of that belongs to John?

 $$